-Peter Kamau | Every year, seed companies release new varieties of maize seeds.
-Although it variety, they should isolate a is good for the country to have diverse maize varieties that have different characteristics such as tolerance to drought, diseases or pests, farmers should be careful when selecting which seed varieties they can plant in their different climatic regions.
+Peter Kamau | Every year, seed companies release new variis good for the country to have diverse maize varieties that have different characteristics such as tolerance to drought, diseases or pests, farmers should be careful when selecting which seed varieties they can plant in their different climatic regions.

 It is always wise to go for maize varieties that are tried, tested and proven to do well in your climatic zone rather than planting a new variety that may fail to give you the desired yield.
 All seeds varieties are developed on the basis of altitude, amount of rainfall, type of soil, temperature and other conditions.
-To meet the needs of farmers in each climatic zone, scientists develop varieties that grow well and give good yields in those regions.
+To meet the needs of farmers in each climatic zone, scientists develop varieties that grow well and give good yields in those the Country.
+Dr Joseph Ogot